ReiNoIkari/Morphological-Image-Processing/morpho.md

 ## Introduction

 Nowadays, scientists have access to huge image databases which can make studying organisms easier.
 One problem still persist : those collected datas are worthless if they are not interpreted and the concern is that a lifetime won't be enough for a scientist to follow the flow.
 That’s were informatics come in order to help to analyse those huge amount of raw data, and in our case more precisely Image Processing.
-Indeed, the developement of some Image processing tool made that easier to computerize and analyse.
+Indeed, the developement of some Image processing tool made that easier to computerize and analyse [^GON1992][^JAI1989].

 Mathematical morphology has been invented in 1964 by Georges Matheron and Jean Serra in the MINES ParisTech's laboratories.
 Its development was always motivated by industrial application.
 At the begining, the main purpose was to answer issues in the mining exploitation field.
-Then this purpose diversified itself to biology, medical imagery, material science, industrial vision, multimedia, teledetection, geophisic, etc. It consist in a mathematical and informatical theory and technique which is linked with algebra, the lattice theory, topology and probabilities.
+Then this purpose diversified itself to biology, medical imagery, material science, industrial vision, multimedia, teledetection, geophisic, etc. It consist in a mathematical and informatical theory and technique which is linked with algebra, the lattice theory, topology and probabilities[^SCH1993].

 Currently, one of the mathematical morphology’s main field is Image Processing.
 It particularly allows to use filtering, segmentation and quantification tools.
 Since it’s emergence in 1964, it knows a growing success and constitues a part of many Image Processing softwares yet.